 “That’s right!
 You…”

-“I will bring to account everyone who has not complied with the law,” said Romero y Flores, abruptly regaining his habitual cynical tone, which served to cover up his ignorance and cholo vulgarity.
+“I’ll bring to account everyone who has not complied with the law,” said Romero y Flores, abruptly regaining his habitual cynical tone, which served to cover up his ignorance and cholo vulgarity.
 Indeed, in a zealous effort to sound correct and proper, he perfectly rolled out each R and articulately pronounced each double L.

 “As you order, sir,” concluded Romero y Flores.
-But upon observing his colleagues—bureaucrats of all ages and conditions—he suddenly felt capsized in a wave of adverse looks, of whispers which emitted all the pestilence that is carried in the hearts of those who work at an insecure, liquidable and cancerous job.
+However, when he observed his colleagues—bureaucrats of all ages and conditions—he found himself submerged in a wave of adverse glances and whispers that emitted all of the pestilence that is carried in the hearts of men with an insecure, liquidable, and cancerous job.
 In a wave of silent outcries: “Why?”
 “Who crowned the chulla king?”
 “I … Twenty years … I spent my life working here….”
-“So my honesty doesn’t count, my beautiful handwriting….”
+“So my honesty doesn’t count for anything, my beautiful handwriting….”
 “He’s an imbecile, an intruder … He knows nothing….”
 “A street dog, that’s what he is … I know him … People like him are just lucky….”
-“How will he handle the balance sheets?
+“What will he do about the financial statements?
 How will he handle the audits?
-I … I pretend to be stupid … Hee-hee-hee … My degree in accounting … If asked how much is one times one, he’ll answer: I cannot say for sure if it’s two or three….”
+I … I just play dumb … Hee-hee-hee … I have an accounting degree … If asked how much is one times one, he’ll answer: I cannot say for sure if it’s two or three….”
 “Ooh … The children’s pension fund will be ruined … The priests, the nuns, the good people … They’ll have to return to public schools… where cholos go….”
-“They’re messing with the wrong guy, dammit … I’ll use my influence and power … Anonymous letters to the Ministers, to the President of the Republic….”
-“I’ll squeal to the press … Since when did you have a press, you idiot?
-It’s theirs … Only money counts … Money … oh!”
+“They’re messing with the wrong guy, dammit … I’ll use my power and influence … Anonymous letters to the Ministers, to the President of the Republic….”
+“I’ll squeal to the press … Since when did you have a press, you moron?
+It belongs to them … Money is all that matters … Money … oh!”